SabrinaPL/pwd/src/js/components/nickname-form/README.md

 # Nickname Form Web Component

 The Nickname Form Web Component is a custom element that collects a player's nickname for use in the quiz.
-It features a form with a text input and a "Let's play!" button.
+It features a form with a text input and a "Enter" button.

+## Author

+Sabrina Prichard-Lybeck
+Email: <sp223kz@student.lnu.se>

+## Version

+1.1.0

 ## Events